kubernetes-retired/service-catalog/docs/v1/api.md

 # Motivations

-2 different demos were given at [10/3/2016’s sig-service-catalog meeting](https://www.youtube.com/watch?v=Kfar5Uw7CRg), both extremely promising.
+Two different demos were given at [10/3/2016’s sig-service-catalog meeting](https://www.youtube.com/watch?v=Kfar5Uw7CRg), both extremely promising.
 Each differed in quite a few ways, including how consumers used Kubernetes resources to communicate.

 This proposal aims to define a standard API, including a schema for Kubernetes-native resources, to: